Sparse M-estimators in semi-parametric copula models: Conclusion

 \section{Conclusion}

-We study the asymptotic properties of sparse M-estimator based on pseudo-observations, where we treat the marginal distributions entering the loss function as unknown, which is a common situation in copula inference.
+We studied the asymptotic properties of sparse M-estimator based on pseudo-observations, where we treat the marginal distributions entering the loss function as unknown, which is a common situation in copula inference.
 Our framework includes, among others, semi-parametric copula models and the CML inference method.
-We assume sparsity in the coefficients of the loss function and apply a penalty function to recover the sparse underlying support.
+We assume sparsity among the coefficients of the true copula parameter and apply a penalty function to recover the sparse underlying support.
 Our method is based on penalized M-estimation and accommodates data-dependent penalties, such as the LASSO, SCAD and MCP.
 We establish the consistency of the sparse M-estimator together with the oracle property for the SCAD and MCP cases for both fixed and diverging dimensions of the vector of parameters.
-Because the presence of a non-parametric estimator in the marginal variables and potentially unbounded loss function, it is challenging to extract straightforward regularity conditions and to derive the oracle property.
-This would make the large sample analysis intricate when $p$ and $d$ diverge simultaneously.
+Because of the presence of non-parametric estimators of marginal cdfs' and potentially unbounded loss functions, it is difficult to exhibit simple regularity conditions and to derive the oracle property.
+This would make the large sample analysis intricate when $p$ and $d$ simultaneously diverge.
 We shall leave it as a future research direction.
+Among potential applications of our methodology, the (brute force) estimation of vine models (\cite{czado2019analyzing}) under sparsity seems to be particularly relevant.
+Nonetheless, checking our regularity assumptions for such highly nonlinear models would surely be challenging.
+In addition, it would be interesting to prove similar theoretical results in the case of conditional copulas for which their conditional margins would depend on covariates.